 \section{Hyperboloid GP-LVMs}

-This section presents hGP-LVMs, the primary contribution of this paper.
-We first establish the positive definite (PD) kernel on the Lorentz model, named the \textit{hyperboloid exponential kernel}.
-Next, we explain the optimization of hGP-LVMs considering the curved geometry of the latent space.
-For the Bayesian model in Eq.~\eqref{eq:Bayesian_sparse_GP-LVM}, straightforward optimization is not realizable due to the computational intractability included in the $\bm{\Psi}$ statistics and KL divergence.
-Thus, we develop a dedicated algorithm combining the reparameterization trick~\citep{kingma2013auto}, Riemannian optimization~\citep{nickel2018learning}, and active set approximation in GP-LVMs~\citep{moreno2022revisiting}.
+The proposed hGP-LVMs, which are the primary contribution of this paper, and presented in the following.
+First, we establish the positive definite (PD) kernel on the Lorentz model, which is referred to as the \textit{hyperboloid exponential kernel}.
+We then explain the optimization of the hGP-LVMs considering the curved geometry of the latent space.
+In the Bayesian estimation method, straightforward optimization cannot be realized due to the computational intractability included in the $\bm{\Psi}$ statistics and KL divergence.
+Thus, we develop a dedicated algorithm that combines the reparameterization trick~\citep{kingma2013auto}, Riemannian optimization~\citep{nickel2018learning}, and active set approximation of GP-LVMs~\citep{moreno2022revisiting}.